November 16

 If you've ever cooked a meal, you know how good it feels to get a genuine compliment, a raving review even.
 This grill makes it easy to get that kind of feedback by helping you master perfectly done bone-in chicken and sausage links, juicy cheeseburgers, sizzling steaks—and breakfast to satisfy a hungry lumberjack!

-If you are in the market for a new grill for feeding your family or entertaining guests in your backyard, consider the Meadow Creek 26S with the optional raised pedestal base and griddle.
+If you are in the market for a new grill for feeding your family or entertaining guests in your backyard, consider the Meadow Creek 26S with the optional pedestal base and griddle.

 If your budget allows it, think about getting the body in stainless steel for a versatile grill that will serve you—and likely even the next generation.